prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Tank Prefabs

-The only thing left to do is to create four prefabs for each colour of tank and for each prefab add the correct sprite.
-Then rename your tank-prefabs to match the colours:
+The only thing left to do is to create four prefabs for each color of tank and for each prefab add the correct sprite.
+Then rename your tank-prefabs to match the colors:

 ![](img/RTGame/13.png)